chirag38-unity/CityLink/README.md

 1. Fork this repository
 2. Clone it in your local system
 3. Open Android Studio and select 'Open Project'.
 You can just browse through the file chooser to the folder where you have cloned the project.
 The file chooser will show an Android face as the folder icon, which you can select to open the project.
+4. Link the project to your Firebase Account and your RESTFUL server (we have included sockets too)
-4. After opening the project Android Studio will try to build the project directly.
+5. After opening the project Android Studio will try to build the project directly.
 To create it manually, follow the menu path 'Build'/'Make Project', or just click the 'Play' button in the toolbar to build and run it on a mobile device or an emulator.
 The resulting .apk file will be saved in the 'build/outputs/apk/' subdirectory in the project folder.
-5. You can install the .apk file on your device and enjoy its enriching features.
+6. You can install the .apk file on your device and enjoy its enriching features.

 Application link: https://drive.google.com/uc?id=1eu_pLJbrTwRIBrJJTAjE_vP8AS0BR6MV&export=download